Klk0822/IDSC-2026---Mathegenetic---Brugada-HUCA/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## 📋 Overview
-Brugada Syndrome is a major cause of sudden cardiac death, often missed by manual ECG interpretation.
-This study introduces an interpretable deep learning framework using Scientific Tensor Engineering to transform raw 12-lead signals into multi-dimensional representations of morphology and amplitude.

-The model employs a **1D SE-ResNet with BiGRU** and **Multi-Head Attention** to capture transient arrhythmic patterns.
-We utilize Binary Focal Loss to prioritize patient safety by minimizing fatal false negatives.
-Finally, 1D Grad-CAM saliency mapping ensures clinical transparency, confirming the model correctly targets the ST-segment, aligning AI decisions with cardiological intuition to bridge the diagnostic gap.
+This project presents an interpretable deep learning pipeline for detecting Brugada Syndrome (BrS) from 12-lead ECG signals.
+By utilizing a 1D SE-ResNet combined with BiGRU and Multi-Head Attention, the architecture captures subtle morphological features and transient arrhythmic patterns.
+The framework specifically focuses on leads V1 and V2, using 1D Grad-CAM saliency mapping to ensure clinical transparency and align AI decisions with cardiological intuition.
 ---

 ## 🚀 Quick Start